The Elmer Liu Show

 Learning to say ‘No’ is a good measurement of how your prioritization skill is.
 If you say ‘Yes’ to everything, you will end up achieving nothing as it’s impossible to please everyone by doing everything.
 You will disappoint someone and more importantly, let yourself down if you keep saying ‘yes’ to everything.

-Read this where can i buy Pregabalin over the counter it will help you tremendously in learning how to say ‘No’ more often.
+Read this book, it will help you tremendously in learning how to say ‘No’ more often.

 5) Change your thoughts